dickeyy/dismegle-ai/filter-logs/README.md

 })
 ```

 From there we can save the network to a JSON file to ensure the model is persistent.
-After that, we can load the model from JSON anyhwere we want
+After that, we can load the model from JSON anyhwere we want.

 ```js
 const net = new brain.recurrent.LSTM();